Hiring a Business Analyst: Business Analysis, The Process & Techniques

 Business process mapping

-Business process mapping is the act of creating a visual representation of a business process.
-Business process maps can document, analyze, and improve existing processes or design new ones.
+Business process mapping is creating a visual representation of a business process.
+Business process maps can document, analyze, and improve or design new processes.

 There are several business process maps, but they all share some common elements.
-A business process map will typically include a start and end point whereby every process has a beginning and an end.
-There are usually a series of activities or tasks that need to be completed to complete the overall process.
-These steps should be clearly laid out on the map.
+A business process map typically includes a start and end point whereby every process has a beginning and an end.
+A series of activities or tasks usually need to be completed to complete the overall process.
+These steps should be laid out on the map.

 Arrows show the flow of data and information, indicating how data and information move through the different stages of the process.
 This helps to identify bottlenecks and areas where data might get lost.